Renown-Studios/Renown-Studios/README.md

 - Porkysticky (Co-Owner, CAO, Dep.
 Head of Writing, and Head of Development for *REDACTED*
 - Harbinger (Co-Owner, CCO, Head of Writing
 - Toasted (Manager, CMO, Writer of *REDACTED*)
-- TL (Ex.
+- TL (Ext.
 Collaborator, Head of Art and Animation)

 what tools do we use?
 - our code is all here on github or on our subsidiary (for minecraft specific things) NotRedacted